regolo-ai/python-client/README.md

 The CLI will guide you through inserting your API key and desired model.

-It is worth mentioning our "chat" command has support for some flags (you can use more of them at the same time).
+It is worth mentioning that our "regolo chat" command has support for some arguments.

 - "--no-hide", used to see your API key while typing
 ```